leolynn7/pdf-converter/README.md

 ### **For End Users:**
 - **Simplicity**: No technical knowledge required - just click and convert
 - **Speed**: Convert multiple files in one go, no manual processing
-- **Quality**: Professional-grade PDF output identical to Office's "Save as PDF"
+- **Quality**: Professional-grade PDF output identical to Office's "Save as PDF."
 - **Free**: No subscriptions, no watermarks, no limits

 ### **For Developers:**